When you want to run strong, your diet can play an important role in reaching your goals.

 Here are 15 nutrients and vitamins that runners should pay attention to, along with information on how to get more of them in your diet.

-One note for vegan and plant-based athletes: Monitor your Vitamin B12 intake, since it’s primarily found in animal-based foods.
+Helps the body maintain a healthy weight, regulates blood sugar, and lowers cholesterol plant-based athletes: Monitor your Vitamin B12 intake, since it’s primarily found in animal-based foods.

 Join Runner's World+ for unlimited access to the best training tips for runners